sporniket/moto-tools/README-cli-sdar.md

 * `--into [path]` : directory where the created floppy disk archive or the extracted files will be stored ; when not specified, they are stored in the current directory.

-* `--reference <ref_archive.fd>` : references an archive that will serve as a basis for the created archive (the reference archive is left untouched).
-This allow the creation of _bootable_ disk images : by default `moto_fdar` will create an archive looking like a blank formatted floppy disk into which all the source files have been written, thus a _non bootable_ disk.
+* `--reference <ref_archive.sd>` : references an archive that will serve as a basis for the created archive (the reference archive is left untouched).
+This allow the creation of _bootable_ disk images : by default `moto_sdar` will create an archive looking like a blank formatted floppy disk into which all the source files have been written, thus a _non bootable_ disk.
 To create a _bootable_ disk image, one must have e.g. [an image with the DOS Basic](http://dcmoto.free.fr/programmes/dos-3.5/index.html), and use it as reference.

 ## File handling